 Not far from Abel Tasman, the famous Marlborough Sounds is another stunning location frequented by adventurous travellers.
 The region is made up of four different sounds – which, if you don’t know, means the landscape consists of sea-drowned valleys, with forested green bays scattered throughout the waters like islands.

 More water activities like kayaking and paddle boarding await in the colourful waters, while the trails are seemingly endless for hikers.
 You can also stay in the nature reserve, at places like Lochmara Lodge with Contiki.

 One of those serene, otherworldly places, Lake Tekapo is a beautiful small town perched on the southern end of a glacial lake.
 With fields of the famous purple and pink Lupin flowers, views of the Southern Alps and some seriously blue waters, this is a beautiful place for your bucket list.

 The Church of the Good Shepard on the outskirts of Tekapo is one of the most picturesque spots and is a perfect place to watch the night’s sky.
 In fact, the whole town is a star-gazing dream, especially at the Mt.
 John Observatory, where you can see the Southern Lights (Aurora Australis).

 4. Franz Josef Glacier

-One of the most incredible glaciers in New Zealand, Franz Josef Glacier in the Southern Alps spreads from an immense height of 3,000m above sea level to 240m, over a distance of 11km.
+One of the most incredible glaciers in New Zealand, Franz Josef Glacier in the Southern Alps spreads from an immense height of 3,000m above sea level, over a distance of 11km.
 Visitors can explore caves, crevasses and more on guided ice walks or heli-hikes.
-It’s pretty cool, pardon the pun.
+It’s pretty cool, if you’ll pardon the pun.

 5. Aoraki Mount Cook National Park